 Speaker: Justin Patton, Director, RFID Center, Auburn University

 Leveraging AIT and RFID to Increase Asset Visibility

 This session, taking place before the Expert Panel: DOD Enhances Asset Visibility for Warfighters, will provide an overview of how AIT and RFID technologies can be leveraged across the entire spectrum of military operations.
 Gain an understanding of how the U.S. Department of Defense is using the technologies across all business processes at the same time, including in-process, in-use, in-hand, in-transit and in-warehouse/inventory.
 Following this presentation, the panel of experts will discuss the topic in greater detail.

 Speaker: Hal Casey, Director Navy AIT, IUID and Joint Solutions, U.S. Navy

 Expert Panel: DOD Enhances Asset Visibility for Warfighters

->

-> This U.S. Department of Defense and industry panel will focus on the importance of industry and academia partnerships for effective use of automatic identification technology (AIT) to enhance many of the DOD's business processes.
-The panelists will discuss the AIT efforts of their company or agency, their role in supporting the DOD's AIT program and potential future AIT technologies of interest to the DOD.
+This U.S. Department of Defense panel will focus on the importance of industry and academia partnerships for effective use of automatic identification technology (AIT) to enhance many of the DOD's business processes.
+The panelists will discuss the AIT efforts across the Department, their role in supporting the DOD's AIT program, and scalability and interoperability challenges faced for enterprise solutions.